berrli/GPU_Training/course/lessons/03_improving_performance_with_cupy.md

 <center>[View Plot in Seperate Tab](../_static/temperature_slice.html)</center>

+When run within your own space the file produced will be `output/original_temperature_2d_interactive.html`.

 ### Visualise Cube - Interactive HTML file

 Visualizing a 3D temperature slice in an interactive HTML file, allowing for a time series to be visualised.